-A concussion is a type of traumatic brain injury that changes the way the brain normally works.
-A concussion is caused by a bump, blow, or jolt to the head or body that causes the head and brain to move quickly back and forth.
-Even a "ding," "getting your bell rung," or what seems to be a mild bump or blow to the head can be serious.
+A concussion is a type of traumatic brain injury-or TBI caused by a bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move quickly back and forth.
+This fast movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging the brain cells.